Double Oak Savanna

 • Horseback Riding

-Prairie Bluffer and past president Rob Baller first visited this site in the 1980s, with a neighbor Brad Paulson.
-The chapter was interested in purchasing the remnant prairie land since the chapter’s beginnings around 1987.
+Prairie Bluff Chapter Member and Past President Rob Baller first visited this site in the 1980s with neighbor Brad Paulson.
+The Chapter was interested in purchasing the remnant prairie land since the Chapter’s beginnings around 1987.
 The property consisted of parcels with three different owners.
 At that time, the land was sold to an Illinois couple and enrolled it in CRP.
-Again in 2004, the chapter attempted to raise money to buy some of the prairie, but the agreement fell apart.
-In 2014, chapter members noticed the land was once more for sale.
-This time our efforts were successful, and we purchased an acre of remnant prairie, a buffer in CRP and access, with a zoning change approved by Avon township.
+Again in 2004, the Prairie Bluff Chapter attempted to raise money to buy some of the prairie, but the agreement fell apart.
+In 2014, Chapter members noticed the land was once again for sale, and in 2015, The Prairie Enthusiasts were able to successfully purchase the land.
+The sale consisted of an acre of the remnant prairie, a CRP buffer and a strip of land to provide access to the site.

 Adelman & Schwartz Preserve